yukoba/nd4j/getstarted.md

      <version>${deeplearning4j.version}</version>
    </dependency>

+More information on installing Deeplearning4j is available on its [Getting Started page](http://deeplearning4j.org/gettingstarted.html).

 ## <a id="ide">Integrated Development Environments</a>

 An Integrated Development Environment ([IDE](http://encyclopedia.thefreedictionary.com/integrated+development+environment)) will allow you to work with our API and build your nets with a few clicks.
 The IDEs suggested here work with your installed version of Java and can communicate with [Maven](#maven), which takes care of the dependencies for you.